QUESTION:

 ANSWER:

 The "Golf Rules Cartoons with Tom & Chip" are also available as a book.
 All official rules of golf from 1-24 are explained in an easy-to-understand way in 80 amusing cartoons.
-With the new rules, effective 1st January 2023.
+With the rules effective 2023-2026.

 Did you know the right answers?
 If not, the “Golf Rules Quick Reference” guide answers virtually every rule question in a matter of seconds.